Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 ---

-On Feb.
-21, as quarantined passengers were still trying to get off the Diamond Princess, Diane and Steve Houghton of Pleasant Hill, California, were eagerly boarding a sister ship, the Grand Princess, on the other side of the Pacific Ocean, for a 15-day cruise to Hawaii.
+On February 21, as quarantined passengers were still trying to get off the Diamond Princess, Diane and Steve Houghton, of Pleasant Hill, California, were eagerly boarding a sister ship, the Grand Princess, on the other side of the Pacific Ocean, for a 15-day cruise to Hawaii.

 Steve Houghton said the passenger screening in San Francisco was limited.
 The brief questionnaire handed to passengers as they boarded asked about fever, persistent cough or recent travel to coronavirus hotspots like China.